Skip to main content

 • the following countries that have ceased to exist: Czechoslovakia, Socialist Federal Republic of Yugoslavia, German Democratic Republic and the Union of Socialist Soviet Republics.

-Detailed information about the agreements is available on the website of the Ministry of Education and Science (information in Polish only) in the Internet Treaty Database (information in Polish and English) managed by the Ministry of Foreign Affairs.
+Detailed information about the agreements is available on the website of the Ministry of Science and Higher Education (information in Polish only) in the Internet Treaty Database (information in Polish and English) operated by the Ministry of Foreign Affairs.

-The recognition process identifies a Polish qualification corresponding to a foreign qualification.
-For first-, second- and long-cycle degrees / diplomas, the process is conducted by HEIs which hold an A+, A or B+ research category (one of the three highest ratings awarded as an outcome of an external evaluation of the quality of research) in the discipline concerned.
-For doctoral and post-doctoral degrees, it is conducted by HEIs and research institutions which hold an A+ or A research category in the discipline concerned.
+The recognition process (nostryfikacja) identifies a Polish qualification corresponding to a foreign qualification.
+For first-, second- and long-cycle degrees / diplomas, the process is conducted by HEIs which have the A+, A or B+ research category (one of the three highest ratings awarded as an outcome of an external evaluation of the quality of research) in the discipline concerned.
+For doctoral and post-doctoral degrees, it is conducted by HEIs and research institutions which have the A+ or A research category in the discipline concerned.

-Detailed information about academic recognition is available on the website of the National Agency for Academic Exchange
+Detailed information about academic recognition is available on the website of the National Agency for Academic Exchange, which is the Polish ENIC-NARIC Centre.

 Professional recognition